kersorianek/mon-portfolio/_posts/2019-02-27-Stakeholder-Management-Business-Analyst.md

 ## What is Stakeholder Prioritization?
 Stakeholder prioritization is the process of assessing and ranking stakeholders based on their level of influence, interest, and importance to the project.
 It helps project managers allocate resources, determine communication strategies, and manage stakeholder engagement effectively.

+### Salience Model:

+The Salience model determines stakeholder priority by considering their power, legitimacy (their involvement is considered appropriate and authorized), and urgency (the need for immediate attention).
+This model helps project managers identify key stakeholders who require focused engagement and prioritize resource allocation accordingly.

 ### The Power Grid Technique:
 The power grid technique is a visual tool used to prioritize stakeholders based on their power and interest.
 It involves plotting stakeholders on a matrix with power on the vertical axis and interest on the horizontal axis.
 This four-quadrant grid helps project managers identify key players, allocate appropriate levels of communication, and manage stakeholder expectations.